pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 publication process is too slow and isolated, not having changed much from what it was <span class="oldstyle">350</span> years ago.
 Commercial publishers put research articles behind paywalls, charging consumers <span class="oldstyle">$30--40</span> for access to each.
-Yet researchers get none of the profits.
+And the original authors or researchers get none of the profits.
 Even with access to an article, very few of the underlying connections in logic are ever published, especially when page limits constrain how much a researcher can share in the first place.
 This makes it hard for others to reproduce or build upon the research results.
 Even further, research that doesn't turn out as hoped is normally _not_ published at all.
 While the researcher may remember the result, the world doesn't.
 For all intents and purposes the research is _obliterated_, which leads to a lot of duplication of work and wasted efforts.
 Talk about a communications nightmare!
 In some ways, [the way scholarly information used to be shared (in the Republic of Letters)][Republic of Letters] is better than our current situation---at least the culture accommodated a more open and participative approach.
 In present scholarly communications, even in the best of circumstances, we're only publishing a part of the picture, like Sosno's sculpture above, leaving the rest up to the imagination.